 Eliopsomo with Throumbes, Kafkalithres and Myronia, recipe by Ivy

-1000 grams flour with 50 grams fresh yeast, 1 tsp sugar, olive oil, salt and 200 ml orange juice and water if necessary.
-Divided in the middle and half was used to make Eliopsomo and the second was used to make something else.
+- 1000 grams bread or all purpose flour with 50 grams fresh yeast, 1 tsp sugar, 1/4 cup olive oil, 1/2 tsp salt, 200 ml orange juice and water if necessary.
+Divided in the middle and half was used to make Eliopsomo and the second was used to make a mandarin – tahini bread.

 - 500 grams throumbes olives, pitted